daattali/beautiful-jekyll/_posts/2023-07-08-contact-us.md

 email: bill@billandzoe.uk

+We're not on Facebook or other Social Media.

 Don't use this website form to send sensitive information like bank details.
 It isn't secure enough for that.